On Guard for Peace: Background

 The years spanning World War II and the immediate postwar were the most successful of Prokofiev's career.
 According to Sviatoslav Richter, Prokofiev "tirelessly replenished the treasury of the latest classical works" during this period.
 He was widely regarded as the leading composer of the Soviet Union and a living classic.
-By 1947, the number of distinctions and prizes he earned were hitherto unmatched in the history of Soviet music, on top of which were several foreign honors, including a gold medal from the Royal Philharmonic Society.
+By 1947, the number of distinctions and prizes he earned were unmatched in the history of Soviet music, on top of which were several foreign honors, including a gold medal from the Royal Philharmonic Society.
 His Sixth Symphony was premiered to widespread acclaim that year and was the last time any of his new music succeeded without need of outside intervention during the composition process.

 On January 5, 1948, Joseph Stalin and members of the Politburo attended the Bolshoi Theatre for a performance of the opera The Great Friendship by the Georgian composer Vano Muradeli.
 The opera outraged Stalin for reasons that remain undetermined.
-He immediately directed Andrei Zhdanov to prepare and carry out an investigation into the opera, which led to a wider campaign against musical formalism, during which Prokofiev emerged as one of the main targets.
+He immediately directed Andrei Zhdanov to investigate the opera, which led to a wider campaign against musical formalism, during which Prokofiev emerged as one of the main targets.
 On February 10, Prokofiev and five other Soviet composers were censured by the Politburo in their 1948 Anti-Formalist Resolution on Music, which resulted in the banning of a number of his works, including previously lauded scores such as the Sixth and Eighth piano sonatas.
 With his music no longer performed or published in the Eastern Bloc, Prokofiev and his wife, Mira, had to rely on charity from friends in order to live.
 He was unable to maintain the loan that allowed him to purchase his dacha in Nikolina Gora and by August 1948, he had incurred a personal debt of R180,000.
-According to Marina Frolova-Walker, the punishment meted out to Prokofiev was arguably the harshest of all the censured composers, with its "devastating effect" leading to the "catastrophic deterioration of his health."
+According to Marina Frolova-Walker, the punishment meted out to Prokofiev was arguably the harshest of all the censured composers, with its "devastating effect" leading to the "catastrophic deterioration of his health".
 He was out of official favor for a longer period of time than the other composers named in the resolution, an outcome which the failed reception of his opera The Story of a Real Man aggravated.

 On July 7, 1949, Prokofiev had a stroke as a result of stress and chronic hypertension.
 Despite his declining health, Prokofiev insisted to his doctors, who strictly regimented his activities, that he be allowed more time to compose.
 One of them eventually gave way to the composer's demands:

-One cannot keep an artist from creating.
-[T]he music will live in his soul, and the impossibility of writing it out will only worsen his moral and psychological state: 'Let him live a shorter life, but as he wishes.'
+One cannot keep an artist from creating ... the music will live in his soul, and the impossibility of writing it out will only worsen his moral and psychological state: "Let him live a shorter life, but as he wishes".

-Prokofiev's health partially recovered in late autumn 1949.
+Prokofiev's health partially recovered in late 1949.